GrGLeo/dataguard/examples/README.md

 The Rust example demonstrates:
 - Creating column builders for different data types (integer, string)
-- Adding validation rules (positive values, uniqueness, length checks, membership, exact length)
+- String column validation with length, null, and format checks
+- Integer column validation with range, uniqueness, and boundary checks
+- String membership validation (currency, availability values)
+- Exact length validation (EAN codes)
 - Creating a CsvTable and preparing it with columns
 - Validating the data and displaying results